 So what causes NDs to develop?
 As of now, its cause is still unclear, however, it’s believed that various factors play a significant role.
 Accordingly, both environmental and biological factors may influence NDs’ development.
 For example, hormones and genetics may trigger NDs to develop in a person.
 Additionally, external factors like trauma, stress, and illness may trigger them as well.
 Epigenetics is a scientific field that examines these behaviors and environmental factors that can alter a person’s gene function and DNA.
 This field of study may give researchers more understanding of what causes NDs to develop.

 Exposure to neglect, toxic environments, and trauma in early childhood are believed to be risk factors in a person developing these disorders.
 Due to these experiences, they may undergo gene expression changes, increasing their chances of developing NDs.
 Similarly, prenatal events have also been linked to various medical conditions.
 Particularly, women on maternal diets while pregnant can influence their child’s health in the future.
-For example, a mother’s diet may increase the risk of their child developing metabolic diseases such as diabetes or obesity.
+For example, a mother’s diet may increase their child’s risk of developing metabolic diseases such as diabetes or obesity.
 Currently, scientists are exploring if these prenatal events can lead to someone developing NDs.

 Statistics of NDs